A 2.5 week course in AKC (American Kennel Club) type obedience, incorporating the values of our monastic environment.

 You do not stay at the monastery.

-At your pick-up meeting, you will be presented with a “manual” for continuing your dog's training at home.
+At your pick-up online meeting, you will be presented with a “manual” for continuing your dog's training at home.
 This manual covers general information such as getting started, the ten commands, review of the go-to place command, information on the e-collar, and training exercises written specifically for you and your dog.

 If you follow the program consistently, you will reinforce the training which has already taken place and will continue to build a relationship with your dog that is mutually fulfilling.